moozzz/simulation-protocols/cdmd-aldolase-refinement/README.md

 `mdrun -ntmpi 1 -ntomp 20 -s em.tpr -deffnm em -nb gpu -gpu_id 0 -maxh 3 -append`

 All non-bonded calculations are offloaded to the GPU.
-When using GROMACS 2018, one can additionally offload all PME calculations to the GPU via `-pme gpu`.
+When using GROMACS 2018, one can additionally offload all PME calculations to the GPU by setting `-npme 1` and `-pme gpu`.

 6. **Pre-equilibration with position restraints**